studiomohawk/browserify-handbook/readme-ja.markdown

 fragile.
 The CJS syntax is nicer and the ecosystem is exploding because of node and npm.

-You can seemlessly share code between node and the browser.
+You can seamlessly share code between node and the browser.
 You just need a build step and some tooling for source maps and auto-rebuilding.

 Plus, we can use node's module lookup algorithms to save us from version